cognisant/Docs.DevelopmentProcess/README.md

 Temporary channels for ad-hoc discussions are prefixed with `temp`, for example `#temp-balances`.

-Some channels are used with third party integrations to provide notifications.
+Some channels are used with third-party integrations to provide notifications.
 These are prefixed with `bot`, for example `#bot-monitoring`.

 ### Sprint Board